ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The REGISTER_DATAGRAM_CONTEXT Capsule {#register-capsule}

-The REGISTER_DATAGRAM_CONTEXT capsule (type=0x00) allows an endpoint to inform its peer of the encoding and semantics of upcoming datagrams associated with a given context ID.
+The REGISTER_DATAGRAM_CONTEXT capsule (type=0x00) allows an endpoint to inform its peer of the encoding and semantics of datagrams associated with a given context ID.
 Its Capsule Data field consists of:

 ~~~
 REGISTER_DATAGRAM_CONTEXT Capsule {